HARI-Zhaolab/Age-Related_Aberrant_Splicing/README.md

 🔗[NCU-HARI](https://aging.ncu.edu.cn/): Human Aging Research Institute has gathered a number of outstanding researchers, and provides superior conditions for scientific research.

-🔗[HARI-zhaolab](https://zhaoliminlab.cn/): The research team is affiliated to the platform of the Human Aging Research Institute of Nanchang University.
+🔗[HARI-zhaolab](https://zhaoliminlab.cn/): Our research team is affiliated to the platform of the Human Aging Research Institute of Nanchang University.